White Sox beat Royals 5-3 behind Abreu, Giolito

 ROSTER MOVES

-The White Sox placed LHP Jace Fry on the 10-day injured list (retroactive to September 3) with back spasms, purchased the contract of RHP Alex McRae from the Schaumburg training facility and transferred LHP Aaron Bummer to the 45-day injured list.
+The White Sox purchased the contract of RHP Alex McRae from the Schaumburg training facility and transferred LHP Aaron Bummer to the 45-day injured list.
 Manager Rick Renteria said the move with Bummer did not signify a delay in his recovery.
 “He’s on the same throwing program.
 He’s playing catch.”

 UP NEXT